Striptease.

 The process requires an even application, but it isn't exactly obvious where you apply the chemicals at first.

-Once the first coats were brushed on, the team wrapped the car in masking sheets to contain the chemicals.
+Once the first coats were brushed on, the team wrapped the car in masking sheets to contain the chemicals and increase their effectiveness.

 The chemicals went to work and wrinkled the Phoenix Yellow paint and clear coat across the shell.